Equinor unveils plan to invest over $1.4 bln in deepwater gas development

 Norwegian state-owned energy giant Equinor has submitted a plan for the development and operation (PDO) of a deepwater gas project in the Norwegian Sea to the country’s Ministry of Petroleum and Energy (MPE).
 The project has a planned investment of over $1.4 billion.

-While disclosing that the PDO for the Irpa gas discovery, formerly known as Asterix, has been submitted to the Norwegian Minister for Petroleum and Energy, Equinor explained that this will enable the delivery of more gas to Europe and extend the life of the Aasta Hansteen field by ensuring activity and stable gas deliveries until 2039.
+While disclosing that the PDO for the Irpa gas discovery, formerly known as Asterix, was submitted to the Norwegian Minister for Petroleum and Energy, Equinor explained that the development would enable the delivery of more gas to Europe and extend the life of the Aasta Hansteen field by ensuring activity and stable gas deliveries until 2039.

 Geir Tungesvik, Equinor’s executive vice president for Projects, Drilling and Procurement, commented: “This is a good day—the development of Irpa will contribute to predictable and long-term deliveries of gas to customers in the EU and the UK.”